This is a very common trap that decision-makers fall into. Find out how.

 Drs.
 Gress Fonarow and Boback Ziaeian capture this law in their editorial to the American College of Cardiology about hospital readmission rates with the following sentence;

 According to them, sometime back, healthcare researchers observed higher readmission rates associated with some selected conditions of heart failure within 30 days of discharge.
-They wanted to reduce the 30-day hospital readmission rate by giving financial incentives to residents as well as financial penalties to the management if their hospitals failed to meet the target.
+They wanted to reduce the 30-day hospital readmission rate by giving financial incentives to residents as well as financial penalties to the management of their hospitals that failed to meet the target.

 As expected they achieved the target, however not without unintended consequences.

 A group of researchers led by Dr Ankur Gupta in 2018 reported at JAMA Cardiology that a hospital readmission reduction program was associated with reduced 30 – day and 1-year readmission rates but at the same time associated with increased 30-day and 1-year mortality rates.

 The law can come into play not only with financial incentives.
 Consider the following example.